Hope Christian College, Child Protection – Detecting, Reporting and Addressing Grooming Behaviours

 • We work collaboratively with external agencies that are involved in child protection;

-• We act immediately to ensure the safety of students believed or suspected to be at risk of abuse;
+• We act immediately to ensure the safety of students when a belief on reasonable grounds has been formed to be at risk of abuse;

 • We provide ongoing support and assistance to the students identified as having been exposed to grooming behaviours or abuse;